raffaeleflorio/qubes-dwm/README.md

 $ git log --show-signature -1
 ```

-Clone dwm in a vm.
+Clone dwm in the same vm.
 The code with various clone urls is here: http://git.suckless.org/dwm

 Third copy the patch in dwm directory:
 ```